 Note: New grants will be awarded for each of the rounds!

 There are two primary types of projects that are eligible for funding through PSGC, enhancement projects, and innovation projects.
 When preparing your application to PSGC please keep these two types of projects so that the commissioners who review applications can evaluate your project with the appropriate metrics

-Innovation Project: A wholly unique focused action-oriented solution that proposes a new approach meeting pressing community needs.
-May or may not be in partnership with an existing organization.
+- Innovation Project: A wholly unique focused action-oriented solution that proposes a new approach meeting pressing community needs.

 Check out this project by one of our 2018-2019 Recipients, Roger Isom Jr.